Students should begin the application process one year in advance of the semester in which they intend to enroll.

 UF MSISOM Combine Degree students must complete the following steps in order to transition to the graduate portion of the MSISOM program:

-- Submit an online application for the MSISOM program.
+- Submit an online application for the MSISOM program (the program waives letters of recommendation for Combined Degree students).
 The application will calculate the upper division GPA (60 credit hours and beyond) which must be at a 3.0 at the time of applying to be considered for admission into the graduate portion of the program.
 The Bachelor’s degree must also be awarded prior to enrolling in the graduate portion of the program.

 - Complete the GRE or GMAT.